thradams/Modules/README.md

 It does not throw.
 There is no runtime (appart of malloc) error.

-We can override this operator.
-For instance to use a custom malloc or just to intercept the call and do some other operation.
-The default implementation can be explicitly called usind
+We can override this operator for an especific type.

 ```cpp
 struct T* p = default new(initValue);